mile high flight crew

 Captain Darryl E. Searuggs is an airline pilot and Denver Colorado native.
 Growing up in Denver’s African American neighborhood located in the Northern section of Park Hill, Captain Searuggs lived under the shadow of airplanes arriving and departing from Stapleton International Airport.
 After graduating from George Washington High School Darryl earned a bachelors degree from Metropolitan State University of Denver and was commissioned into the United States Air Force through the ROTC program at the University Colorado Boulder.
 After serving 22 years he retired as a Command Pilot having been an instructor in both T-38 and C-141B aircraft and also having earned a Master’s of Aeronautical Science degree from Embry Riddle Aeronautical University.
 In 1996 FedEx hired Darryl where he flew the B-727 and MD-11 as second, then first officer.
 Currently he is a Captain on the B-777 based out of Memphis Tennessee.
 Searuggs is dedicated to working with the talented team of Mile High Flight Program coordinators as they endeavor to ensure opportunities are presented to and made available to students hailing from all and especially those communities underrepresented in the fields of aviation, aerospace, the sciences and technologies.
 Captain Searuggs also holds a Master’s of Divinity from Denver’s Iliff School of Theology and is an ordained minister in the “Christian Church Disciples of Christ” (DOC).

 Growing up in Denver, Captain John Frazier became obsessed with airplanes and aviation from a very young age.
 As a child, he would watch airplanes take off and land at Stapleton Airport.
 Captain Frazier graduated from Manual High School in 1990.
 At age 19 he earned his Private Pilot License while a student at Metropolitan State University of Denver.
 He went on to become a Commercial Pilot and Certified Flight Instructor with Single and Multi-Engine, Instrument, and Advanced Ground Instructor Certificates.
 Frazier flew and instructed in numerous types of general aviation airplanes.
 In the Fall semester of 1994 he was selected for an internship with United Airlines at the Denver Training Center.
-Captain Frazier worked with the team that launched the Boeing 777 pilot training program.
 The following year he graduated from MSU Denver with BS degrees in Aviation (Professional Pilot) and Sociology.
-As part of a post-internship program, Captain Frazier received DC-10 Flight Engineer training from United.
-He flew for Alpine Air and United Express (Great Lakes) before being hired by FedEx as a pilot in 2000.
-Frazier spent 8 years on the Boeing 727, and the last 10 years on the MD-10/MD-11 with FedEx.
-He is now a captain on the MD-10/MD-11.
+Captain Frazier flew for Alpine Air and United Express (Great Lakes) before being hired by FedEx as a pilot in 2000.
+Frazier spent 8 years on the Boeing 727, and has been on the MD-11 since 2008.
 Captain Frazier's career with FedEx has taken him many places in the world, including numerous cities in the Pacific Rim, Asia, Europe, the far East, and Southeast Asia.
-Captain Frazier considers himself privileged to work with kids in the Mile High Flight Program, and help those from humble beginnings follow their dreams.
+Captain Frazier considers himself privileged to work with kids in the Mile High Flight Program and help those from humble beginnings follow their dreams.

 First Officer - United Airlines (Boeing 737); MHFP Alumni